suchja/generators/GoDocker/Design.md

  -	brickv as well as brickd will get their own Dockerfile for building and running.
  -	define how to handle firmware build and deploy process
 -	With the latest release of Docker (1.9.0) *Persistant Storage* was improved.
 So far only few information is available.
 It seems to be all about *volume plugins*.
 However, I still have not seen any good explanation or example.
 This [article](https://blog.docker.com/2015/06/extending-docker-with-plugins/) is one of the few resources about this topic.
+-	Having either a Dockerfile or Makefile (maybe even both) in each component repository would properly document the dependencies.
+Such a Dockerfile would obviously be targeted at the development stage, but that should be okay.
+This could work in the following way (example based on C# language binding)
+ -	in `generators/csharp` repository a Dockerfile defines the execution environment (mono and other required stuff) and gets the latest source code via `git clone`.
+ -	that dockerfile is created via `docker build` when changes from git repository need to be fetched.
+ -	dependencies for building the language binding in the container are `wheather-station` and `hardware-hacking` as well as all bricks and bricklets.
+Now I could have separate Dockerfile and thus images for all of them (or maybe put all bricks and bricklets into one image).

 ## Source-code in base image approach